barryWhiteHat/plonk_tutorial/README.md

 # Plonk

-A Python implementation and a tutorial of the paper [PLONK: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge](https://eprint.iacr.org/2019/953)
+A Python tutorial of the paper [PLONK: Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge](https://eprint.iacr.org/2019/953) it is incomplete WIP, not secure, not correct just to help people learn.

 ## Getting Started